srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 ## Primary TR goal

-*The primary goal is to verify each scenario in each chapter, section, and line of code, describing the input and output.
+*The primary goal is to verify each scenario in each chapter, section, and line of code in a chapter that contains an input and output.

 Though this does not exclude other controls, it remains the primary objective.*

 In practical terms , this means that for output in a chapter two types of comments add value :
 - "works as expected"